 - Use an auger.
 These are available at your local hardware store if you don’t have one in your garage.
 Feed the auger snake down the drain until you feel resistance, the clog.
 Reel the auger back up.
 This should fish out the nasty clog.

 - Clean the trap.
 You’ll see a P-shaped (or U-shaped) section of pipe beneath your bathroom sink.
 Put a big bucket under the pipe to catch trapped water.
 Unscrew the rings in the pipe at either end of the P or U-shaped pipe section.
-Clean out the removed section of pipe.
+Clean out the removed section of the pipe.
 Then, replace it and test the sink, leaving the bucket in place, in case you haven’t fully tightened everything.
 You will also want to remove any water from the sink (if it hasn’t drained already).

 Solution #3: Try Baking Soda and Vinegar